learn-co-curriculum/precollege-summer-advanced-web-design-track/day-06/lectures/apis/LECTURE.md

 	+ First, we have our beloved `$` to say "Hey, jQuery, wake up!"
 	+ We then call the .getJSON method - a special method which requests and parses a JSON object for us.
 	+ getJSON takes two arguments - the first is the URL where it's getting the JSON from.
 In this case, we're using the Giphy API URL and appending our API key and search keywords.
+		+ Sometimes, other developers want to keep track of who's using their API.
+One way to do this is to give everyone who uses it an API Key - it's just a token that unlocks the API for us.
+		+ Every API handles this differently, so it's important to read the documentation before using an API to figure out the best way to access it.
-	+ The second argument is our callback function - this is what runs when we get our response back.
+	+ So our first argument is the address of the data.
+The second argument is our callback function - this is what runs when we get our response back.
 We "pass in" our response as an argument.
+		+ This is basically telling jQuery, "okay, you're going to get a response, and when you do, here's what I want you to do with it."
 	+ Inside of our callback function, we can do whatever we want with the data we get back.
-Any jQuery methods could be valid here, such as append HTML to the page
+Any jQuery methods could be used here, such as appending HTML to the page or changing the location of a link or image.
 + For example, we could have our image display on a page by adding an image tag and updating the URL.

 ```js